Accessing Microsoft SQL Server from PHP under Apache on UNIX and Linux

 There are two levels of authentication you need to be aware of:

-Note You can turn off ODBC-ODBC Bridge Server authentication, but this has various implications (see the ODBC-ODBC Bridge manual).
+Note You can turn off ODBC-ODBC Bridge server authentication, but this has various implications (refer to the ODBC-ODBC Bridge manual).

-When you create a MS SQL Server data source in the Windows ODBC Administrator, you have the choice of:
+When you create a Microsoft SQL Server data source in the Windows ODBC Data Source Administrator, you have the choice of:

 • With Integrated Windows authentication

 This is sometimes called trusted connections.
-In this situation, MS SQL Server examines the user on the Windows machine that is communicating with it and no SQL Server user name or password are required.
+Microsoft SQL Server examines the user on the Windows machine that is communicating with it and no SQL Server user name or password are required.

 • With SQL Server authentication

 This may be better explained with the aid of an example.
-Suppose you have an account on the windows_server machine and your username is Fred Bloggs and your password is mypassword.
-Your database administrator has set up the SQL Server instance with SQL Server authentication active and has set you up an account for the database with username dbuser and password dbpassword.
-To connect to this database, your ODBC-ODBC Bridge Client data source would like this:
+Suppose you have an account on the windows_server machine and your user name is Fred Bloggs and your password is mypassword.
+Your database administrator has set up the SQL Server instance with SQL Server authentication and has set you up an account for the database with user name dbuser and password dbpassword.
+To connect to this database, your ODBC-ODBC Bridge client data source would be:

 [mydatasource]